fabioz118/Distribution/README.md

   - 7: final y position
   - 8: final z position
   - 9: final x velocity
-  - 10: final x velocity
+  - 10: final y velocity
-  - 11: final x velocity
+  - 11: final z velocity

 Code "orbit_integration.py" solve the equation of motion in different time intervals.
 The motion is under potential for a Milky Way galaxy.
 The run output in directory called "orbits" the positions and velocities in each step time for each binary system.